svyotov/aws-modernization-workshop/modules/containerize-application/readme.md

 7. Use multi-stage build for small and secure images
 8. Use a linter such as [hadolint](https://github.com/hadolint/hadolint)

-Having multiple stages or using alpine as base total image size drastically.
+Having multiple stages or using alpine as base reduces total image size drastically.
 Bellow are a couple of non working examples to explain docker image size reduction.
 For the full details please see the links above.

 Non working example of using a single stage (largest)